 He has received several prizes for composition including a joint winner prize for the Tong Hasegawa Piano Duo competition, the Special Prize for the Luxembourg Sinfonietta International Composers Competition, a joint prize in the first Hilliard Ensemble Composers competition the Pierro Pezze Prize in the International composers competition 'Citta di Udine'

-Dai Pritchard is active as a clarinettist and saxophonist in both the jazz and classical worlds of music.
+Dai Pritchard - Saxophone is active as a clarinettist and saxophonist in both the jazz and classical worlds of music.
 He was an original member of Django Bates’ big band Loose Tubes and also plays with the Pasadena Roof Orchestra, the Quadraphonic Saxophone Quartet and Stephen Warbeck’s “The Kippers”.
 He works regularly in various productions for the Globe Theatre Company.

 Paul Robinson’s vivid music used recurring melodic themes as a navigational aid to Cocteau’s twisty play.